Cameron-S-Hiscock/Cameron-S-Hiscock/README.md

 - 👋 Hi, I’m @Cameron-S-Hiscock.
 - 👀 I’m interested in learning how to program, mainly with Java, but also interested in other languages.
-- 🌱 I’m currently learning how to make websites, games, and apps using Javascript and C++, along with a Java terminal.
+- 🌱 I’m currently learning how to make websites, games, and apps using Javascript/HTML/CSS, C++, and Kotlin.
+- 🛜 Why biggest project currently is Kotlin Access Terminal (KAT) which is currently being worked on.
+- ❔ Please feel free to contact me to ask questions about my work.
-- 📫 How to reach me: email: cameronsh9421@gmail.com
+- 📫 How to reach me:
+- Email: cameronsh9421@gmail.com
+- Phone Number: (250)253-9421
 - 😄 Pronouns: He/Him